elusivecodes/FrostCore/README.md

 Rotate each element in or out on an x y over a duration.

 - `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
-- `x` is the amount of rotation to apply to the X axis, and will default to 0.
+- `x` is the amount of rotation to apply to the X axis, and will default to *0*.
-- `y` is the amount of rotation to apply to the Y axis, and will default to 1.
+- `y` is the amount of rotation to apply to the Y axis, and will default to *1*.
-- `inverse` is a boolean indicating whether to rotate in the opposite direction, and will default to false.
+- `inverse` is a boolean indicating whether to rotate in the opposite direction, and will default to *false*.
-- `duration` is the number of milliseconds that the animation should last, and will default to 1000.
+- `duration` is the number of milliseconds that the animation should last, and will default to *1000*.

 This function returns a Promise, that will resolve after the animation has completed.